The 5th Annual Long Island Youth Summit

 Video/Film Project - Video/Film projects should be no more than 12 minutes long in final form.
 A video/film project can be the work of more than one student (up to 10 students), but must be the students’ own product.

 Submitted projects will be evaluated on the basis of five rubrics: (1) how many topic issue questions have been answered?; (2) how well (in depth) a selected topic is covered; (3) is there an original research and/or a creative contribution to a project?; (4) have students presented their own ideas about the future of Long Island and/or solutions to the issues?; (5) the quality of presentation and the quality of content integration.

 - Complete your project.
 If you have questions about the essay or other projects, you may speak with your teacher or send an email to Dr. Nathalia Rogers at firstname.lastname@example.org.
 You can also click on the Contact Us link on the LIYS webpage, type in your question, email address, and hit “Send.”
 If you prefer to speak with someone at the LIYS about your project, please call us at (631) 244-3116.

-- Submit your completed project An essay project can be submitted to your high school (to your teacher or person designated at your school to receive LIYS projects), or you can submit it by emailing it to firstname.lastname@example.org.
+- Submit your completed project An essay project can be submitted to your high school (to your teacher or person designated at your school to receive LIYS projects), or you can submit it directly online by clicking on High School Students at the top of the LIYS webpage, and then Submit My Project.
 Please be sure to provide your contact information.
-All non-essay projects (videos, power points, and art) should be delivered to: LIYS Selection Committee; Provost’s Office, Fortunoff Hall, Room 226; Dowling College, 150 Idle Hour Boulevard; Oakdale, NY 11769.
+Only essays can be submitted online.
+All non-essay projects should be delivered to: LIYS Selection Committee; Provost’s Office, Fortunoff Hall, Room 226; Dowling College, 150 Idle Hour Boulevard; Oakdale, NY 11769.